 Here are five movies that will inspire you to pack your bags and hit the road asap.
 In researching this list, it became apparent to me that there are woefully few films that focus on women’s travel experiences – most seem to fall under the “American goes to Europe and has romantic liaison” category.
 (Fine, but please, Hollywood, can you mix up the trope a little?).
 All that said, these five films have some amazing solo female travel scenes, and are sure to add some fire to your belly and spark to your wanderlust.

-2. Eat, Pray, Love (2010) This has become the modern woman’s Thelma & Louise – perhaps more so because it’s about one woman travelling alone, rather than with her best friend.
+2. Eat, Pray, Love (2010) This film has become the modern-day Thelma & Louise – perhaps more so because it’s about one woman travelling alone, rather than with her best friend.
 Based on the bestselling book by Elizabeth Gilbert (played here by Julia Roberts), the story starts with the writer leaving her marriage, then taking a soul-searching trip through three different countries (Italy, India and Bali), where she experiences life lessons and soul food, and ultimately meets her husband-to-be.

-4. Gorillas in the Mist (1988) Another true story, this one based on the autobiography of Dian Fossey (played by Sigourney Weaver), who leaves her home in America to travel to rural Rwanda and Uganda to study, and save, the endangered mountain gorillas.
+4. Another true story, this one based on Gorillas in the Mist (1988) the autobiography of Dian Fossey (played by Sigourney Weaver), who leaves her home in America to travel to rural Rwanda and Uganda to study, and save, the endangered mountain gorillas.
 Tissues at the ready.

 This is where a girl (Julie Delpy) meets a boy (Ethan Hawke) on a train, and both decide to get off in Vienna to spend the evening wandering the city together.
 I like it because Julie Delpy’s character is fun and spontaneous, but also doesn’t take any sh*t.
 I can also recommend the follow-on movies, if you want to know what happens to the characters post-meet-cute.
 5. Before Sunrise (1995)